ahijaouy/NextGenerationMen/README.md

+# NextGenerationMen- Epic Intentions Readme
+##How to use
+  - type `nodejs server.js` to run non-persistent test
+  - confirm db activity with `idk_yet_lol`
+  - navigate to `localhost:80` on `HTTP` to view project (replace `localhost` with external AWS IP if needed)
 ##Action Items
   - Replace `cassandra-store` with db choice's store for login cookie persistence
   - Integrate static website

 ##To use PM2 (our choice for persistence management)
   In project root, run `pm2 start server.js --watch --name="ngm" -i ##`, where `##` is the number of node instances needed (this will load balance requests, and auto restart the server on file changes)